tk3369/SASLib.jl/README.md

 [![Build Status](https://travis-ci.org/tk3369/SASLib.jl.svg?branch=master)](https://travis-ci.org/tk3369/SASLib.jl)
 [![codecov.io](http://codecov.io/github/tk3369/SASLib.jl/coverage.svg?branch=master)](http://codecov.io/github/tk3369/SASLib.jl?branch=master)

-This is a port of Pandas' read_sas function.
+This project started out as a port of Pandas' read_sas function.
+Since the first public release, several bugs have been fixed and additional features have been added e.g. reading a subset of columns.
+The goal is to have a fast reader that allows greater interoperability of Julia with the SAS ecosystem.

 Only `sas7bdat` format is supported, however.
-If anyone needs to read `xport` formatted files, please create an issue or contribute/send me a pull request.
+If anyone needs to read `xport` files, please submit an issue.
+Pull requests are welcome as well.

 ## Installation